Elisabeth, Countess of Vermandois

-Elisabeth (French: Élisabeth), also known as Isabelle Mabille (1143 – Arras, 28 March 1183), was ruling Countess of Vermandois from 1168 to 1183, and also Countess of Flanders by marriage to Philip I, Count of Flanders.
+Elisabeth (French: Élisabeth), also known as Isabelle Mabille (1143 – 28 March 1183), was ruling Countess of Vermandois from 1168 to 1183, and also Countess of Flanders by marriage to Philip I, Count of Flanders.
 She was the eldest daughter of Ralph I, Count of Vermandois and his second spouse, Petronilla of Aquitaine.

 Life

-Elisabeth was the second child and oldest daughter of her father; she had an elder brother named Hugh from his first marriage to Eleanor of Champagne.
-Therefore Elisabeth was second in line to inherit the county.
-When Elisabeth was aged two, she was joined by a brother also named Ralph; this pushed Elisabeth back to third in line.
-Around three years later, Elisabeth gained a further sister, Eleonore.

-Elisabeth's mother Petronilla was the sister of the much-celebrated Eleanor of Aquitaine, Queen consort of both France and England in her lifetime, this made Elisabeth first cousin to both Richard I of England and John of England.
+Elisabeth was the daughter of Count Ralph I of Vermandois and Petronilla of Aquitaine.
+Her father was a high-ranking noble closely tied to the French king.
+Her mother was the younger sister of Eleanor of Aquitaine, the Queen of France (r.
+1137–1152) and then of England (r.
+1152–1189).
+This made Elisabeth first cousin to both Richard I of England and John of England.
 Ralph had divorced his first wife, Eleonore.
 However, his marriage to Petronilla had been viewed as illegitimate by Pope Innocent II, the marriage was later legitimized by Pope Celestine II thus allowing Isabelle Mabile to possibly inherit.
-However, Ralph divorced Petronilla in 1151 then remarried the following year to Laurette, daughter of Thierry, Count of Flanders.